LinuxCommandLibrary

 copy

-Exclude a specific function from the trace
+Exclude a function

 $ sudo trace-cmd record -n [function]